 Heckman Pass is a high mountain pass at an elevation of 1.524m (5.000ft) above the sea level, located in west-central British Columbia, in Canada.

 Is the road to Heckman Pass in BC paved?

 The road through the summit is mostly unpaved.
 It is called Highway 20, also known as Bella Coola Road and Chilcottin Bella Coola Highway.
 The pass is located west of Anahim Lake on the divide between the Chilcotin Plateau and the Bella Coola Valley.

 How long is Heckman Pass?

 The pass, also known as ‘The Hill’, is 75.6 km (46.97 miles) long, running from Stuie (in the Bella Coola Valley) to Anahim Lake.
 It takes about one hour to complete the drive.
 The pass is the highest point on the highway.

 When was Heckman Pass Road built?

-Avalanches, heavy snowfalls and landslides can occur anytime and can sometimes block some sections of the road.
-The road was built in 1953.
+Set high in the Rainbow Range, the road was completed in 1953.
 With only two bulldozers starting from opposite ends, supplies bought on credit, and a labour force that only had the promise of being paid, they clawed their own way up and out of the valley.
 The work took one year and two weeks to complete.
 Today the road is officially known as Highway 20, but is still referred to locally as the "Freedom Road" to commemorate the earlier years of isolation.

 Pic: Qwesy [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons